Ted Leonsis: Washington Capitals

 In the face of community opposition, Leonsis has persisted with a plan to expand the billboards around the Verizon Center.
 Critics said the signage would make the arena more garish and cheapen DC's Chinatown, Leonsis said it was necessary to raise an additional $20 to 30 million in annual revenue, and a sports expert explained that "an owner saddled with underperforming teams is under greater pressure to find income sources."
 Leonsis persevered and in March 2013 construction of the new signs were announced.

-On June 7, 2018, the Washington Capitals won the Stanley Cup Championship by defeating the Vegas Golden Knights 4 games to 1.
-This was the first Stanley Cup victory in the history of the Washington Capitals.
+On June 7, 2018, the Washington Capitals won the Stanley Cup championship by defeating the Vegas Golden Knights four games to one.
+This was the first Stanley Cup victory in the Capitals' history.